 Register with the Swedish Tax Agency

-Visit the Tax Agency’s website for information on how to apply and what documentation you’ll need to bring with you.
+Visit the Tax Agency’s website for more information on personal identity numbers and coordination numbers, and details on what documentation to bring with you when registering.

 Practical advice for life in Sweden from A to Z